rakibahmedhimel/pushup-repetition-count/README.md

 The classifier is trained to recognize "up", "down", and "wrong" postures, allowing for accurate rep counting.

 ## Demo Video:
-Check out the demo video to see how the model performs in real-time.
+Check out the demo video in asset folder to see how the model performs in real-time.

 ## License:
 All rights reserved.
 No redistribution or modification without permission.